-||2009 - 2012
+||2009 - 2013

 South Sudan, officially recognised as a country in July 2011, is the youngest nation in the world.
 Despite taking over about 75 percent of old Sudan’s oil reserves, it is one of the poorest regions in Africa and government revenues are still dependent on foreign aid.
 A majority of population relies on subsistence agriculture.
 Lack of basic infrastructure such as paved roads, electricity and water supply is a major setback to the country’s development.
 After an unusually peaceful independence process, the relationship with Sudan has been tense.
 Pending agreements on border lines, oil revenue share, ethnic rivalries and weak government influence may hamper South Sudan’s future.
 This page provides - South Sudan GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Content for - South Sudan GDP Annual Growth Rate - was last refreshed on Friday, August 29, 2014.
+Content for - South Sudan GDP Annual Growth Rate - was last refreshed on Saturday, September 20, 2014.